andrey-moura/HM-Studio/README.md

 * See the face and name of who is talking in a script (Reverse-Engineering).
 * Change the stamina/fatigue values of fridge itens (Reverse-Engineering).
 * Delete and re-write all code in GraphicsEditor, to make it load all graphics automatically (Reverse-Engineering).

+Things marked with (Reverse-Engineering) needs research to be implemented.
+If you know reverse-engineering, please, feel free to try.

 ## Overview